Chojna: Modern age

 In the church, a new Baroque pulpit was built in 1714, as well as an organ built by Joachim Wagner in 1734.
 The town began to revive economically after the foundation of the Kingdom of Prussia, becoming the seat of the government (Kriegs- und Domainenkammer) of the New March in 1759 during the Seven Years' War.
 In 1767 the city gates towards Schwedt and Bernikow were partially dismantled to provide stone for the construction of a military barracks at the former monastery.
 The town's inhabitants initially specialised in agriculture and forestry and later in weaving of fine textiles.
 That industry declined, however with the onset of industrialisation, around 1840.
 During the Napoleonic Wars, in 1806 the town was captured by a small French unit.
 The place became the county seat of the Königsberg district in 1809 and part of the Frankfurt Region in the Prussian Province of Brandenburg in 1816.
 With Prussia the town became part of the German Empire in 1871 and flourished after being connected to the railway network in 1877.
 It also served as an educational and administrative centre for the surrounding region.
-In 1913 the local Polish community erected the Sacred Heart Church, the town's first Catholic church since the Reformation.
+In 1913 the Sacred Heart Church was erected, the town's first Catholic church since the Reformation.